-The SEEME project collected the life stories of 30 BAME people living in Wiltshire.
-The project ran for 3 years from 2010-2013 and was funded by the Heritage Lottery Fund.
+The Wiltshire Remembers the Windrush Generation resources include photographs from the History Centre's archive and local studies collections, written resources plus teachers' notes and lesson ideas.
+These build on the original SEEME project which collected 30 life stories from the African Caribbean community in Wiltshire.
 Many of the interviews were conducted by young people including 6th form students from 2 local schools and undergraduates from UWE.
 The complete interviews together with transcripts are available at Wiltshire and Swindon Archives.

 On this page you can find: